Welcome to the Movement!

 Who It's For

-This movement is designed for service providers across organizations and sectors that support children, youth, and families in the Muskoka, Nipissing, and Parry Sound Districts.
-Whether working directly with individuals or shaping programs and policies, participants play a vital role in strengthening community resilience.
+This movement is for service providers across many organizations and sectors who support children, youth, and families in the Muskoka, Nipissing, and Parry Sound Districts.
+Whether you work directly with people or help shape programs and policies, your role is key to building community resilience.

 Ways to Engage